Financial-Times/origami/MIGRATION.md

 - `oHeaderLogoSize`
 - `oHeaderBrandImage`

-Finally replace `oHeaderVisuallyHidden` with the o-normalise mixin [oNormaliseVisuallyHidden](https://registry.origami.ft.com/components/o-normalise/sassdoc).
+Also replace `oHeaderVisuallyHidden` with the o-normalise mixin [oNormaliseVisuallyHidden](https://registry.origami.ft.com/components/o-normalise/sassdoc).

+Finally [all deprecated colour usecases](https://github.com/Financial-Times/o-header/blob/v7.8.12/src/scss/_deprecated.scss) have been removed.
+Please contact the Origami team if your project requires these.

 ### Migrating from v6 to v7